 Jan 06, 2022

 In this day and age, companies are no longer being evaluated only through their economic dimensions.
-In a post-pandemic world, stakeholder capitalism as a value creation structure is simply no longer sustainable.
+In a post-pandemic world, shareholder capitalism as a value creation structure is simply no longer sustainable.
 People and consumers are asking how corporations are benefiting society and what they are doing to impact the world in positive ways.
 Whether or not a company offers innovative solutions to social problems is becoming an important dimension on which we judge success.

 The current economic model is good at accumulating wealth, promoting employment, promoting creativity and producing new technologies, but they’ve also brought in their wake a set of social problems, including a growing gap between the rich and the poor, and environmental degradation.
 People have begun to realize that a company that only pursues economic growth is not necessarily a good company.
 A good company needs to assume social responsibility, solve societal problems, and become a value to society.